facebook/react/docs/tutorial/tutorial.md

 var newPlayer = Object.assign({}, player, {score: 2});
 // Now player is unchanged, but newPlayer is {score: 2, name: 'Jeff'}

-// Or if you are using object spread, you can write:
+// Or if you are using object spread syntax proposal, you can write:
 // var newPlayer = {...player, score: 2};
 ```